Hans, King of Denmark: Rebellion in Sweden and Norway

 Sten Sture the Elder served as a regent from November 1502 until his death in 1503.
 In 1504 he was succeeded by Svante Nilsson, whose authority was restricted by the council, which he was required to consult on all major matters.
 The council decided to send a delegation to Copenhagen, and a meeting was scheduled for Kalmar in 1505.
-King John arrived there with the Norwegian and Danish councils, but the Swedish council failed to appear in time.
-Rather than wait, John had the Norwegian and Danish councils to form a court that awarded him the Swedish crown and convicted the late Sten Sture, Svante Nilsson, and several other Swedish nobles of high treason.
+King Hans arrived there with the Norwegian and Danish councils, but the Swedish council failed to appear in time.
+Rather than wait, Hans had the Norwegian and Danish councils to form a court that awarded him the Swedish crown and convicted the late Sten Sture, Svante Nilsson, and several other Swedish nobles of high treason.
 In the war that followed, the Swedish rebels were initially successful, capturing the city of Kalmar in 1506.
-However, in 1507, John persuaded the Hanseatic cities to suspend trade with Sweden, forcing the Swedish council to seek a settlement.
+However, in 1507, Hans persuaded the Hanseatic cities to suspend trade with Sweden, forcing the Swedish council to seek a settlement.

-After a series of negotiations between 1507 and 1509, Swedish envoys, under pressure from a trade blockade, accepted John's harsh terms.
-According to the treaty, Sweden was to pay an annual tribute of 12,000 marks to John, and 1,000 marks to Queen Christina until either John or his son, Prince Christian (later King Christian II), was accepted as King of Sweden.
-However, the treaty was never implemented, and John was never allowed into Stockholm as long as he lived.
+After a series of negotiations between 1507 and 1509, Swedish envoys, under pressure from a trade blockade, accepted Hans's harsh terms.
+According to the treaty, Sweden was to pay an annual tribute of 12,000 marks to Hans, and 1,000 marks to Queen Christina until either Hans or his son, Prince Christian (later King Christian II), was accepted as King of Sweden.
+However, the treaty was never implemented, and Hans was never allowed into Stockholm as long as he lived.
 Lübeck soon turned against Denmark, allied with Sweden, and helped break the blockade.

 Meanwhile, resistance in Norway was effectively suppressed by Prince Christian, who was the viceroy of Norway from 1506 until he became king in 1513.
 Between 1510 and 1512, the king waged a final war with both Sweden and Lübeck in which Denmark was at first very pressed but, with the help of the Scottish Barton brothers, partly turned the tables with a naval offensive.
 The conflict ended with a peace that dealt Lübeck both political and economic setbacks.
-In early 1513, a summit was scheduled to take place in Copenhagen, where Sweden would have been forced to choose between accepting John or his son Christian as king, or agreeing to pay annual tribute.
-However, John died before the meeting could occur.
+In early 1513, a summit was scheduled to take place in Copenhagen, where Sweden would have been forced to choose between accepting Hans or his son Christian as king, or agreeing to pay annual tribute.
+However, Hans died before the meeting could occur.